 You will not need to apply for planning permission if you wish to erect a new; or alter, maintain, improve or take down* an existing fence, wall or gate if the following conditions are met:

-- it would be over 1 metre high and next to a highway used by vehicles (or the footpath of such a highway); or over 2 metres high elsewhere; or
+- it is next to a highway used by vehicles (or the footpath of such a highway) and it would not exceed one metre in height (from ground level); or

-- your house is a listed building or in the curtilage of a listed building.
+- no part of the site is a listed building or within the curtilage of a listed building.

-- the fence, wall or gate, or any other boundary involved, forms a boundary with a neighbouring listed building or its curtilage.
+- no part of the fence, wall, gate or any other boundary involved, forms a boundary with a neighbouring listed building or its curtilage.

 You do not need planning permission for hedges as such, though if a planning condition or a covenant restricts planting (for example, on "open plan" estates, or where a driver's sight line could be blocked) you may need planning permission and/or other consent.

 A planning consultant may help with the smooth running of your garden project.
 To find an accurate consultancy quote, explore Studio Charrette's calculators.